Aditya-Bharadwaj/CSCI570-FinalProject/README.md

 ./5889672313_3586943483_9346073553_basic.sh
 ```

-Both the shell scripts also take optional input parameter:
+Both the shell scripts also take optional input parameter.
+By default, it reads the input.txt file at root.

 ```sh
 ./5889672313_3586943483_9346073553_efficient.sh new_input.txt